itsXactlY/BTQuant/README.md

 ### Backtesting
 - Utilizes **Backtrader** for comprehensive backtesting of trading strategies.
 - Test and validate your strategies with historical data to ensure robustness and reliability.
+- (Optional) Incorporating Microsoft SQL into the BTQuant framework offers significant advantages for data management, automated backtesting, and overall infrastructure simplicity.
+By leveraging MS SQL's capabilities, you can ensure efficient, secure, and scalable handling of your trading data, enabling more effective strategy development and execution.

 ### Forward Trading
 - Powered by **Backtrader** in conjunction with **JackRabbitRelay**.